Skip to main content

 • suspension of the subject of the complaint would be an exceptional step only to be considered in serious cases.
 Such action will not be prejudicial, but a measure to protect both parties and to establish the facts of the matter without delay.
 Further guidance is available in the disciplinary policy

 A full investigation will be initiated as timely as possible.
-An appropriate, independent Investigating Officer will be appointed, with consideration given as to whether they require knowledge of the area concerned.
+An appropriate, independent Investigating Officer will be appointed, with consideration given whether they require knowledge of the area concerned.
 As far as reasonably practicable, formal investigations should be completed within 2 months of commencement.
 However, it is recognised that in some cases the complexities involved may mean this is not achievable.
 In the event of a formal investigation taking longer than 2 months the investigating officer will be responsible for keeping all parties informed of the delay and anticipated time frame for completion.
 The complainant and the employee who is the subject of the complaint should be informed of progress at regular intervals (preferably every 4 to 6 weeks).

 The investigating officer will seek to establish the facts of the case promptly, before recollections fade, taking account of available evidence and written statements from the complainant and from witnesses.
 They may also explore the actions taken as part of the informal procedure (as appropriate).